 2. Urgent surgical care

-Emergency surgical care is the borderline part of emergency surgery, in which an acute disease, if surgery is not performed in time, will inevitably or with great probability lead to the death of the patient.
-To urgent surgical diseases include peritonitis (purulent inflammation in the abdomen), acute appendicitis, perforated stomach ulcer, various penetrating wounds of the abdomen and chest, all internal bleeding, strangulated hernia, damage to internal organs and so on.
+Emergency surgical care is the borderline part of emergency surgery in which an acute illness occurs, which, if the surgery is not performed promptly, will inevitably or with a high degree of probability lead to the death of the patient.
+Emergency surgical diseases include peritonitis (purulent inflammation in the abdomen), acute appendicitis, perforated gastric ulcer, various penetrating injuries of the abdomen and chest, all internal bleeding, strangulated hernia, damage to internal organs and so on.
 That is why there is an iron rule in emergency surgery - any emergency surgery should be performed no later than two hours after the delivery of the diagnosis.

-Urgent surgical care is a section of emergency surgery, in which a surgical operation must be carried out necessarily, because its failure can lead to serious consequences.
-But its implementation is not as urgent as in emergency operations and often for a full examination and preparation of the patient for the forthcoming surgery, the surgeon has plenty of time.
-An example of urgent operations are all operations for malignant tumors, purulent processes, acute inflammation of the gallbladder, various forms of gangrene, organ transplantation, prosthetics of vessels and much more.
+Urgent surgical care is a section of emergency surgery in which a surgical operation must be performed without fail, because its non-fulfillment can lead to serious consequences.
+But its performance is not as urgent as during emergency operations and often the surgeon has a lot of time for a full examination and preparation of the patient for the upcoming surgery.
+An example of urgent operations are all operations for malignant tumors, purulent processes, acute inflammation of the gallbladder, various forms of gangrene, organ transplantation, vascular prosthetics and much more.

-- outpatient (assistance is provided by a surgeon in a polyclinic).
+- outpatient (assistance is provided by a surgeon in the clinic).

-- stationary (it turns out to be a specialized surgical team, including one or more surgeons, an operating nurse, an anesthesiologist, an anesthetist nurse).
+- inpatient (it turns out to be a specialized surgical team, including one or more surgeons, an operating nurse, an anesthesiologist, a nurse-anesthetist).

-It is thanks to this approach to the organization of surgical care for those who need it that over the past few decades it has been possible to reduce mortality and the percentage of serious complications tens of times.
-Diseases, previously considered an estimate sentence, are now successfully treated in every corner of our country.
+Thanks to this approach to the organization of surgical care for patients in need over the past few decades, it has been possible to reduce the mortality rate and the percentage of serious complications dozens of times.
+Diseases that were previously considered an estimated sentence are now successfully treated in every corner of our homeland.